zdeslav/stout/README.md

 ; metrics which are required for all tested apps are specified here

-METRIC = MEM.WS < 1% ; Working set for all apps must not increase more than 1%
+METRIC = MEM_WS.avg < 1% ; Working set for all apps must not increase more than 1%
-METRIC = MEM.PB < 1% ; Private bytes for all apps must not increase more than 1%
+METRIC = MEM_PB.avg < 1% ; Private bytes for all apps must not increase more than 1%

 [STOUT::BACKENDS]         ; collected data are written to specified backends